Are Transformers Effective for Time Series Forecasting?: An Embarrassingly Simple Baseline

 In the experiments of existing Transformer-based LTSF solutions ($T\gg1$), all the compared (non-Transformer) baselines are IMS forecasting techniques, which are known to suffer from significant error accumulation effects.
-We hypothesize that the performance improvements shown in these works are largely due to the DMS strategy used in them.
-To validate this hypothesis, we present an embarrassingly simple linear model with time series decomposition, named~\modelname, as a baseline for comparison.
-There are mainly two observations that inspire our design.
+We hypothesize that the performance improvements in these works are largely due to the DMS strategy used in them.

-First, an one-layer linear network is arguably the simplest network to aggregate historical information for future prediction.
-Second, from the experiments in previous works~\cite{wen2022transformers,xu2021autoformer,zhou2022fedformer}, decomposition can largely enhance the performance of Transformer-based methods in time series forecasting, which is model-agnostic and may boost other models, such as a linear model.
-Accordingly, \modelname is a combination of a decomposition scheme and a linear network.
-It first decomposes a time-series data into a trend component $X_t\in \mathbb{R}^{L\times C}$ and a remainder data $X_s=X-X_t$.
-Then, two one-layer linear networks are applied to the two series.